-For explanations of the symbols used in the syntax diagram, see Syntax Symbols.
+For an explanation of the symbols used in the syntax diagram, see Syntax Symbols.

+Syntax Element Description

+FROM table-name FROM Clause:

+This clause specifies the table from which the rows are to be deleted.

+period-clause

-Syntax Element Description FROM table-name FROM Clause: This clause specifies the table from which th the rows are to be deleted. period-clause Period Clause: Specifies that a period clause applies to the target of the information, see Period Clause in the section Basic S correlation-name Correlation Name: Optional.
-The table name can be assigned a correlation-name. include-columns Include Columns Clause: 1 are included, along with the columns of ELETE statement, when it is nested in the For further details, see include-columns .
-SET SET Assignment Clause: assignment-clause Introduces the assignment of values to the included columns of the include - columns clause.
+Specifies that a period clause applies to the target of the update operation.
+For further information, see Period Clause in the section Basic Syntactical Items .

+correlation-name Correlation Name:

+Optional.
+The table name can be assigned ed a correlation-name.

+include-columns Include Columns Clause:

+Optional.
+Specifies a set of columns that are included, along with the columns that are included along with the columns that are in

+For further details, see include-columns .

+SET SET Assignment Clause:

+assignment-clause Introduces the assignment of values to the included columns of the include-columns clause.
 See assignment clause of SQL UPDATE statement.

+WHERE WHERE Clause:

+search-condition This clause is used to specify the selection criteria for the rows to be deleted.

+If no WHERE clause is specified, the entire table is deleted.

+WITH Isolation Level Clause:

+This clause belongs to the SQL Extende d Set.

+This clause enables the explicit specification the row to be deleted. ion of the isolation level used when locating

+CS Cursor Stability

+RR Repeatable Read

+RS Read Stability

+SKIP LOCKED DATA SKIP LOCKED DATA Clause:

+This clause specifies that rows are skipped when incompatible locks are held on the row by other transactions.

+QUERYNO integer QUERYNO Clause:

-WHERE WHERE Clause: search-condition This clause is used to specify the selection on criteria for the rows to be deleted.
-If no WHERE clause is specified, the entire e table is deleted.
-WITH VITH Isolation Level Clause: This clause belongs to the SQL Extende d Set.
-This clause enables the explicit specification the row to be deleted. ion of the isolation level used when locating CS Cursor Stability RR Repeatable Read RS Read Stability SKIP LOCKED DATA SKIP LOCKED DATA Clause: This clause specifies that rows are skipped when incompatible locks are held row by other transactions.
-QUERYNO integer This clause belongs to the SQL Extended Set. per to be used in EXPLAIN output and trace is used as QUERYNO column in the information on this statement.
+This clause belongs to the SQL Extended Set .
+This clause explicitly specifies the number to be used in EXPLAIN output and records for this statement.
+The number is used as QUERYNO column in the PLAN_TABLE for the rows that contain information on this statement.